 Coat Patterns: Bicolor, solid, tortoiseshell, tabby (among others)

 Eye Color: Gold, copper, green, hazel, blue, or odd-eyed

 The Manx cat is a unique-looking, affectionate, friendly cat.
 Manx owners love their cat's stubby tail and high trainability.
 They are known to hunt rodents and insects with precision, but their hunting instincts don't translate to an aggressive temperament toward humans.
 These cats are excellent jumpers, which may make for some frustration, but remember that the Manx cat's playful nature is a gift.
 The Manx cat has a wonderful personality and makes a great addition to any family.

 History of the Manx Cat

-The Manx was one of the first breeds recognized by the CFA, which was founded in 1908.
-The predominant United States pedigreed cat registry has records on the breed in North America going back to the 1920s.
+The Manx was one of the original show cats in the first cat show held in Great Britain, with its first known breed standard published in 1903.
+The Manx was one of the founding breeds of the Cat Fancier's Association in 1908.
+The United States pedigreed cat registry has records on the breed in North America from the 1920s.

 Manx Cat Care

 The care needed for a Manx cat is typical of any domestic breed.
 It requires a moderate amount of exercise and a regular grooming routine.
 Knowing your cat's needs makes caregiving straightforward and effective.

 The Manx cat doesn't have unique exercise needs but benefits from 30 to 60 minutes of designated playtime due to its playful nature.
 Like many cats, the Manx loves to run, jump, and climb, so providing ample play opportunities will typically be enough to satisfy your cat's needs.
 Manx are natural hunters with sometimes dog-like characteristics, so your Manx will be engaged by small plush toys that mimic trapping and retrieving.